-A rainfall event from 04 September 2009, for which surface discharge was measured at the outlet of the Gryteland sub-catchment, was used for the simulations.
-This event lasted approximately 12 hours, with a peak rain intensity of 18 mm/h and a total precipitation of 18.6 mm.
+A rain event from 4 September 2009 was used for the simulations, from which surface discharge was recorded with the flume at the outlet of Gryteland sub-catchment.
+This rain event lasted approximately 12 h, with a peak rain intensity of $18 \text{ mm h}^{-1}$ and a total precipitation of 18.6 mm.
 The LISEM model has been calibrated for the Gryteland sub-catchment using a rain event from August 2010 (Kværnø and Stolte, 2012).
 We used the same model settings for our simulations, including a spatial resolution of 10 m and model time step of 30 s.
-The saturated hydraulic conductivity was re-calibrated, and was multiplied by a factor of 3 for the clay soils in the Gryteland catchment (versus a factor 4.5 for the 2010 event) and Manning's n value for arable land was set to 0.45 to match the measured hydrograph of 04 September 2009.
+The saturated hydraulic conductivity was re-calibrated, and was multiplied by a factor of 3 for the clay soils in the Gryteland catchment (versus a factor 4.5 for the 2010 event) and Manning's n value for arable land was set to 0.45 to match the measured hydrograph of 4 September 2009.
 The effect of the RR input values on the simulated outlet hydrograph was subsequently tested using the average values for each of the five measurement methods as input.